Compiled by Michelle Buhalo • Last Updated September 9, 2021

 Federal Local Circuit and District Court Rules

 The United States Courts website links to PDFs of the Rules of Appellate Procedure, Rules of Civil Procedure, Rules of Criminal Procedure, and Rules of Evidence.
-It also links to Federal Local Court websites, which often provide PDFs of the court rules.
+Use the Court Locator to find Federal Local Court websites, which often provide PDFs of the court rules.

 Some circuit and district court rules may be available in the Federal volume of the State court rules published by West.
 To find these rules, search the Jenkins' catalog for federal court rules and the state name.